-- That the hardship is specifically related to unique conditions of the property (e.g. irregular lot shape, size or natural features) and not, for example, from deed restrictions or the applicant's own actions; - 3.
-That the variance requested is the minimum necessary to afford relief; - 4.
-That the variance will not constitute a grant of special privilege not enjoyed by other properties in the area; - 5.
+- 2. That the hardship is specifically related to unique conditions of the property (e.g. irregular lot shape, size or natural features) and not, for example, from deed restrictions or the applicant's own actions; - 3.
+That the design of the project is compatible with the other authorized uses in the area and with uses planned for the area under the comprehensive plan and shoreline master program and will not cause adverse impacts to the environment; - 4.
+That the variance will not constitute a grant of special privilege not enjoyed by other properties in the area; - 3.5.
+That the variance requested is the minimum necessary to afford relief; - 4.1.That the variance will not constitute a grant of special privilege not enjoyed by other properties in the area; - 5.
 That the design of the project will be in harmony with the other authorized uses in the area, and the intent of the Program; and - 6.
-That the public welfare and interest will be preserved; if more harm will be done to the area by granting the variance than would be done to the applicant by denying it, the variance will be denied. - If proposed development is waterward of the OHWM, or within any wetland as defined by RCW 90.58.030(2)(h), it may be authorized provided the applicant can demonstrate all of the criteria of this subsection (1-7) can be met and that then the public rights of navigation and use will not be adversely affected. - B. If the proposed variance is found to be reasonablegranted, then SMRC or the hearings examiner shall also include findings in regard to the cumulative impact of additional requests for like actions in the vicinity of the proposed use. - C. Final approval of variances is the authority of Ecology.
-The city shall send its decision to Ecology and shall forward that decision pursuant to Appendix B, X\(\frac{1}{2}\)I (B and C) of this Program, for Ecology to render Final Approval.
+That the public welfare and interest will suffer no substantial detrimental effect. be preserved; if more harm will be done to the area by granting the variance than would be done to the applicant by denying it, the variance will be denied. - If proposed development is waterward of the OHWM, or within any wetland as defined by RCW 90.58.030(2)(h), it may be authorized provided the applicant can demonstrate all of the criteria of this subsection (1-7) can be met and thatthen the public rights of navigation and use will not be adversely affected. - B. If the proposed variance is found to be reasonablegranted, then SMRC or the hearings examiner shall also include findings in regard to the cumulative impact of additional requests for like actions in the vicinity of the proposed use. - C. Final approval of variances is the authority of Ecology.
+The city shall send its decision to Ecology and shall forward that decision pursuant to Appendix B, XII (B and C) of this Program, for Ecology to render Final Approval.

-XIIIX.
+XI.IX.
 Conditional use

 - A. For any use activity which may not be compatible with the shoreline environment in which it is proposed, as defined in the Program, a conditional use permit shall be required.
 The SMRC or the hearings examiner may recommend performance standards to make the use more compatible with other desirable uses within that area.
 These provisions shall apply only when it can be shown that extraordinary circumstances exist and that the public interest would suffer no substantial detrimental effect.
 Conditional use approval may be approved only if the applicant can demonstrate all of the following: - 1.
-The use will cause no significant adverse effects on the environment or other uses: - 2.
-The use will not interfere with normal public use of public shorelines; - 2.3.
-That the public interest would suffer no substantial detrimental effect; - 3.4.
-Design of the use or development will be compatible with the surrounding authorized uses, the Program, and the comprehensive plan; and - 4-5.
-The proposed use is consistent with the general intent of the Program, and the Act.
+The proposed use is consistent with the general intent of the Program, and the policies of the Act (RCW 90.58.020). - 2.
+The proposed use will not interfere with normal public use of public shorelines;